Bug #461

 Worked w/o issue here, so please test and let me know.
 If your thumb drive has a label then it will mount /media/$label else /media/usb-$dev.

-Updated by Human over 14 years ago
+Updated by Human over 15 years ago

 Worked great for me post-reboot.
 I haven't tried unplugging and plugging back in yet, though.

-Updated by UniCav over 14 years ago
+Updated by UniCav about 15 years ago

 I'm out of the loop for a couple weeks.
 Will try this on my box ASAP and get back to you.

-Updated by Human over 14 years ago
+Updated by Human about 15 years ago

 I removed my USB thumb drive, and now I get this behavior: